 32 But when it is sown, it grows up and becomes greater than all herbs, and shoots out great branches, so that the fowls of the air may lodge under the shadow of it.

-34 But without a parable He spoke not unto them: And when they were alone, He expounded all things to His disciples.
+But without a parable He spoke not unto them.
+And when they were alone, He expounded all things to His disciples.

-35 And the same day, when the evening was come, He said unto them: Let us pass over unto the other side.
+And the same day, when the evening was come, He said unto them: Let us pass over unto the other side!

-41 And they feared exceedingly, and said one to another: What manner of man is this, that even the wind and the sea obey Him?
+They feared exceedingly, and said one to another: What manner of Man is this, that even the wind and the sea obey Him?

-1 And they came over unto the other side of the sea, into the country of the Gadarenes.
+1 Then they came over unto the other side of the sea, into the country of the Gadarenes.

 2 And when He had come out of the ship, immediately there met Him out of the tombs a man with an unclean spirit,